google/WebFundamentals/src/content/en/updates/2019/01/webcomponents-v0-deprecations.md

 For web authors who need more time to handle this removal, you can re-enable these features with an [origin trial](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md).
-With a token generated for the trial, your site can continue to use them for an additional year, until Chrome 81.
+After registering for the trial, you will receive a token that allows your site to use the three deprecated features for up to a year, an additional year, until Chrome 81.
 Chrome 81 is the planned milestone when we remove implementation code entirely so the trial token might last earlier.